nodejs/release-cloudflare-worker/CONTRIBUTING.md

     npm run test:e2e
     ```

+10. To run the worker locally, see [Dev Setup](./docs/dev-setup.md).

-10. Once you're happy with your changes, add and commit them to your branch, then push the branch to your fork.
+11. Once you're happy with your changes, add and commit them to your branch, then push the branch to your fork.

     ```bash
     git add .